Aj-Ishac/Newegg-GPU-Webscraping-Tool/README.md

 # User-Input-Webscraping-Tool

-The Python based project is designed to retrieve product information from popular online shopping websites based on user-input.
+Python based project is designed to retrieve product information from popular online shopping websites based on user-input.
 Extracted data will be later fed to the Data-Processing-And-Lookup-Tool to analyze and streamline decision making on the user's part.

 The program will be responsible for the following processes: